Published Aug 14, 2021

 You will notice that I have used the prefixed -webkit-background-clip property, this is to support all browsers as only Firefox currently supports the non-prefixed property.

-In the above example, you can also see I have added a fourth property: value and that is the -webkit-text-fill-color: transparent.
-I have also set the colour property to a fallback colour.
-This works across all browsers even though it is non-standard and not on track to be included.
-The reason I have used it is to provide a fallback for good ole Internet Explorer which doesn't support background-clip, so setting the colour to transparent would mean on IE you will see nothing.
-You may feel no need for this as IE accounts for less than 1% these days.
+The reason I used it is to provide a fallback for good ole Internet Explorer, which doesn't support background-clip, so setting the color to transparent would mean on IE you will see nothing.
+You may feel no need for this as IE accounts for less than 0.3% of users these days.

-Well, that's it you can now add gradient backgrounds to your text.
-If you want to explore adding beautiful colour backgrounds to your text I have written a second part to this call Adding Gradients to Headings: exploring it more deeply.
-If you have enjoyed this article and want more tips, be sure to join the newsletter for tech and design lovers where I'll be sharing nearly 20 years of knowledge in web design and development, and do the odd giveaway.
-Don't miss out!
+If you have enjoyed this article and want more tips, be sure to join the newsletter for tech and design lovers where I share nearly 20 years of knowledge and ongoing exploration in web design and development.

 Tags